 What is Philips Lifeline?

 Philips Lifeline offers medical alert systems that can be used inside or away from home.
-Philips Lifeline medical alert devices are waterproof and come with 24/7 multilingual emergency response services — with optional features like GPS, fall detection and cellular monitoring.
+Philips Lifeline medical alert devices are waterproof and come with 24/7 multilingual emergency response services — with features like advanced GPS locating technology, automatic fall detection and cellular communicator options.
 Philips Lifeline costs more than some competitors, but they also offer additional features like automatic system tests to ensure all devices are functioning.

 The HomeSafe Standard is an at-home device that can be used with landline or mobile phone service.
 The Philips Lifeline wristband or wearable pendant connects to the stationary box and instantly lets an emergency operator know that you need help.